 Enterprise funds distinguish operating revenues and expenses from non-operating items.
 Operating revenues for the Authority primarily result from generation fees, grants, and miscellaneous income.
-Operating expenses for the Authority primarily include the costs of personnel, contracted services, supplies and depreciation on capital assets.
+Operating expenses for the Authority primarily include the costs of personnel, contracted services, OEPA pass-through grants, supplies and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.